slabstech/slabstech.github.io/_posts/site/2022-08-03-return-policy.md

 ---

-Open Source Produtcs, Items cannot be returned and cancelled once ordered and/or payment completed
+Open Source Products, Items cannot be returned and cancelled once ordered and/or payment completed